OtakoidTony/MiraiToolkit/README.md

 # Every File Explorer
 This was included just in case you want to look around or test stuff.
 I don't know what real use it has besides previewing some files, but it's nice to have.
 Also, it can do bcstm to wav conversion.

+# WINE
+WINE allows Mac and Linux users to run Windows applications on their machines.
+However, not all applications work, and I have no Mac to test them with.
+I included a link to the WINE for MacOS install page, which you will have to install manually.